MoeraOrg/moeraorg.github.io/administration/installation/config.md

 ## Multiple domains

-`moera-node` allows to run several nodes on a single server instance.
+`moera-node` allows you to run several nodes on a single server instance.
 Each node should have a separate domain name.
 Depending on the configuration, nodes may be created only by the server administrator, or by any user.